imatsatsos/ublue-letest/README.md

 ## Building your own

-You're not me, so you probably want a different set of packages.
+You're not me, so you probably want something different.

 See the [Make Your Own page in the documentation](https://ublue.it/making-your-own/) for quick setup instructions for setting up your own repository based on the upstream template.